Click on hand to order.

 Blessings from the Universe

-You may scroll down to learn about significant events that have taken place locally.
-Two regional lineage centers offer blessing and teaching events: Rigdzin Ling, one of the main Chagdud Gonpa centers, Junction City, California ~
+You may scroll down this page to learn about other significant events that have taken place locally.
+Also, two regional lineage centers offer blessing and teaching events: Rigdzin Ling, one of the main Chagdud Gonpa centers, Junction City, California ~

 chagdudgonpa.org/